outlander-app/outlander-osx/commands.md

     * Create a new script file named `automapper.cmd`, paste in the text from the gist, and save it to `/Documents/Outlander/Scripts`

 #### Automapper FAQ
+> The automapper sometimes gets stuck, is this normal?

+Yes - the Genie map files have several commands that are not yet fully supported.
+As Outlander's script engine becomes more robust the `automapper.cmd` script will be updated to support those commands.

 ## Configuration Commands